tjko/brickpico/commands.md

 ### SYStem:MQTT Commands
-BrickPico has MQTT Client that can be confiugred to publish (send) periodic status updates to a topic.
+BrickPico has MQTT Client that can be configured to publish (send) periodic status updates to a topic.
 Additionally MQTT Client support subscribing to a "command" topic to listen for commands.
 This allows remotely controlling BrickPico.